UKHomeOffice/egar-public-site-ui/README.md

 ## Development

 The following depends on a `.env.dev` file in the root of this project with the required environment variables.
-To obtain it please contact repository administrator.
+To obtain it, please contact repository administrator.
 # Please make sure you got the .env.dev file in you local dev laptop! ##
 This will start local instances of:
 - Database (used for both Frontend and Backend)